maelfabien/maelfabien.github.io/index.md

 <p style="font-size:0.5em">Current status: Traveling in French Polynesia, writing articles, doing projects.</p>

 Welcome to my blog.
-My name is Maël and I'm a data scientist.
-I am currently traveling South East Asia, New Zealand, Tahiti and Chile with my girlfriend.
-I’m posting some pictures of my travel in the Travel section.
+My name is Maël and I'm a Data Scientist and  Ph.D. student at Idiap research institute (EPFL) in Speech Processing, on ROXANNE European Project.

 Outside of Data Science, my interests are:
+- Traveling: I have been traveling to South East Asia, New Zealand, Tahiti and Chile with my girlfriend for the past 4 months.
+I have posted pictures of the trip in the Travel section.
 - Sports: Hiking in Switzerland, running on the beach in Britanny, practicing Fitness/Crossfit.
 I used to play volleyball and have been Swiss national champion in Junior.
 I also used to (and still do sometimes) practice javelin.
 I won several times the Javelin Championship in Rhône-Alpes region in Junior (± 50 meters).
-- Animals: I have been vegetarian for close to 4 years, love animals and support some associations.
+- Animals: I have been vegetarian for close to 4 years, love animals and support several associations.
 - Reading/Learning: I spend most of my free time trying to learn stuffs.
 I try to do 1 online course per month, although I don't always manage to do so.
 - Entrepreneurship: I launched a first startup project during my Master and got some money from an entrepreneurial contest in Lausanne.
 I was invited at the 2018 final of this contest to share my experience on stage.
+I won a hackathon in 2019, but did not convert it to a proper project.

 I have a B.Sc. in Economics and an M.Sc. in Actuarial Science both from the University of Lausanne (HEC Faculty).
 I don’t expect many people to know what actuarial science is, but to keep it short, it’s mostly applied mathematics and statistics for the insurance sector.
 I worked for 6 months in an insurance company, developed a large interest in Machine Learning and programming, and joined Telecom Paris (Institut Polytechnique de Paris, France) for a Specialized Master in Data Science.
 I finished this degree in 2019.
-I will start a PhD in Speech Processing at EPFL's Idiap Lab in March 2020.
+I am now a Ph.D. student in Speech Processing at EPFL's Idiap Lab (start March 2020).

-I just finished an internship as a Data Scientist at [Anasen](https://anasen.com/), a Y-Combinator startup in Paris.
+I did an internship as a Data Scientist at [Anasen](https://anasen.com/), a Y-Combinator startup in Paris.
 I previously interned at [Veamly](https://veamly.com/) in NLP.
 Outside of that, I'm a Machine Learning instructor at [VivaData](https://vivadata.org/), an AI Bootcamp in Paris, [Stat4Decision](https://www.stat4decision.com/en/) and [Dakar Insitute of Technology](https://dit.sn/).
 I also write articles about AI for [Digital Minds](https://www.digitalminds.io/), [Explorium](https://www.explorium.ai/), [Stat4Decision](https://www.stat4decision.com/en/) and on [Medium](https://medium.com/@mael.fabien).
 My technical interests are:
 - Applied Machine Learning and Deep Learning
 - Statistics in general
 - Natural Language Processing
 - Speech Processing
-- A bit of data engineering
+- A bit of data engineering, since I'd like my next professional experience to be as a Machine Learning Engineering

 I started this blog in September 2018 for several reasons:
 - Writing helps me understand.
 Pictures and schemas too.
 I am trying to combine both in my articles.